 The following culture has worked well for us in our greenhouses.

-The media we recommend is a very light soil blend with a top dressing of fine grade Douglas Fir Bark.
+There are a couple of media options we recommend.
+First is a very light soil blend with a top dressing of fine grade Douglas Fir Bark.
+Second, you can also use fine grade Douglas Fir Bark with a small amount of turface and perlite added.
 Pot them in small tight containers with just enough room to accommodate the roots without breaking them.
 Fill with mix until the roots are covered and then a thin layer of bark.
 Repot only when the media breaks down, or not more than every two years.

 We water them usually every 4-5 days, as soon as the media is somewhat dry around the roots though not dried out completely.
 Fertilize lightly about every 3rd or 4th watering with a balanced water soluble fertilizer.
 We have avoided getting fertilizer on the foliage, not knowing if they would be sensitive.

 Cultivate in shady conditions, usually around 800-1000 foot candles with good air movement.
 Inadequate air movement can cause leaf drop or yellow/brown spotting.

 Warm temperatures are preferred.
 We have aimed for winter lows around 65 degrees and summer highs around 85 degrees.